Do you judge a book by its cover? What about its color?

 Science fiction: Blue, Black, Green, Red, and Gray

-Many sci-fi books occur in dystopian societies, hard times, or rebellions.
-Cool blues, purples, and some metallic gray will lead the audience to feel tense and unsettled.
+Many sci-fi books are set in dystopian societies, during hard times, or amid rebellions.
+Cool blues, purples, and metallic grays will leave the audience feeling tense and unsettled.

 There’s an exciting theory of impossible fictional colors, which are the ones that do not occur in nature under normal circumstances.
 Some sci-fi books use these colors on their covers.